MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook2.md

 ### 2.1.
 Preliminary settings

 We start defining some variables that we will use later.
 First we define the variable `RAWDIR` for the directory containing raw sequences (i.e. the fastq files) and the variable `WORKDIR` for the working directory where we want to save the results of the analyses.
+Put also the [metadata.missing.link..](missing.link) in the working directory.
+> [!NOTE]
+> STILL HAVE TO ADD THE LINK
 ```bash
 RAWDIR=<path/to/rawdata/dir>
 #!
 RAWDIR='/home/vesuvio/Desktop/StorageDisk/RawData/LUCAS_18S_RawData/Campioni_per_corso_MM'